Back

 This demo video introduces the data diff feature, highlighting the simplicity of setting up a table diff test.
 You can watch how to define table comparisons, check for differences, and analyze results directly within the platform.
 In Collate, we will also see a sample of the failed data for analysis.

-creating a table diff test
+Creating a table diff test

-viewing data diff results
+Viewing data diff results

 Compare Across Services